Editorial

 The scene in the courtroom should have been procedural.
 The question before the witness, (redacted), was simple: Did you furnish the plaintiff with LSD?

 The evidence was already in the file.
-A text message, submitted to the court, read unambiguously: “I took the acid.”
+A text message, submitted to the court, is described as reading: “I took the acid.”
 The text was sent to (redacted).
-If the text message is in the sealed court file as the complainant’s filing indicates, the documentary predicate was established.
-The fact was established.
-Judge Loo had the document in front of him. he had access to evidence that the truthful answer was “Yes.”
+If the text message is in the sealed court file as the complainant’s filing indicates, the documentary predicate would be present — Loo would have had access to evidence that could be inconsistent with a blanket denial.

 But when the question was asked, Judge Loo didn’t wait for the answer.
 According to the complainant’s account — the only eyewitness account of visual conduct in an audio-only courtroom — he looked at the witness and nodded his head: No.